Skip to content

 To debug a single pytest test, right-click the gutter icon next to the test in the editor and choose Debug Test.
 You can also use the bug icon in the Test Explorer sidebar.

-“Import could not be resolved” warnings: Run uv sync to install all dependencies, then reload the VS Code window.
+• “Import could not be resolved” for a third-party dependency.
+Run uv sync to install all dependencies, then reload the VS Code window.
+If the missing import is your own package, skip to Unresolved imports for your own package or a workspace member.

-Ruff settings not applied: The Ruff extension reads from pyproject.toml or ruff.toml in your project root.
+• Ruff settings not applied.
+The Ruff extension reads from pyproject.toml or ruff.toml in your project root.
 Run uv run ruff check . in the terminal to verify the rules match what the extension reports.
+To confirm the extension loaded the project’s Ruff rather than its bundled copy, run Ruff: Show server logs from the Command Palette; the startup lines print the path to the executable, which should sit inside .venv.

 Last updated on